9. Designing functions#

 R CMD INSTALL --build pkg_directory

 Documenting functions and commenting code thoroughly is critical, even if we just write for ourselves.
-Most programmers sooner or later will notice that they find it hard to determine what a piece of code is doing after they take a break from it.
+Most programmers sooner or later will notice that they find it hard to determine what a piece of code is doing after they took a break from it.
 In some sense, we always communicate with external audiences, which includes our future selves.

 The help system is one of the stronger assets of the R environment.
 By far, we most likely have interacted with many documentation pages and got a general idea of what constitutes an informative documentation piece.